dotnet/docs/docs/architecture/cloud-native/cloud-native-data-patterns.md

 The theorem states that any distributed data system will offer a trade-off between consistency, availability and partition tolerance and that any database can only guarantee two of the three properties:

--   *Consistency* Every node in the cluster will respond with the most recent data, even if it requires blocking a request until all replicas are correctly updated
+- *Consistency*: every node in the cluster will respond with the most recent data, even if it requires blocking a request until all replicas are correctly updated.

--   *Availability* Every node will return a response in a reasonable amount of time, even if that response is not the most recent data
+- *Availability*: every node will return a response in a reasonable amount of time, even if that response is not the most recent data.

--   *Partition Tolerance* Guarantees that the system will operate if a node fails or loses connectivity with another
+- *Partition Tolerance*: guarantees that the system will operate if a node fails or loses connectivity with another.

 Relational databases exhibit consistency and availability, but not so much partition tolerance.
 Partitioning for a relational database, such as sharding, is difficult and can impact performance.